-Since April 2018, we have charged major works customers a fee for the costs associated with preparing budget estimates, feasibility studies and connection offers to drive efficiencies and ensure fairer allocation of costs.
+Since April 2018, we have charged major works customers a fee for the costs associated with preparing budget estimates, feasibility studies and connection offers, to drive efficiencies in the overall connections process and ensure fairer allocation of costs.

-Previously and irrespective of the complexity or number of applications made, the costs we incurred when producing connection offers were not charged to the individual making the application, they were recovered from customers who accepted a connection offer and proceeded with the work.
-This approach led to significant numbers of connections applications that did not proceed.
+Previously, and irrespective of the complexity or number of applications made, the costs we incurred when producing connection offers were not charged to the individual making the application, they were recovered from customers who accepted the connection offer and progressed with the work.
+This approach led to significant numbers of connections applications that were produced but did not progress.

-When applying for a new connection, customers will be advised of the requirement to pay a fee in advance, so that they can make an informed decision before we start work.
-When we complete our design work we will send an invoice for the Connection Offer Expenses incurred.
-Our guide explains the process in more detail and sets out our fees.
+When applying for a new connection, customers will be advised of the requirement to pay Connection Offer Expenses in advance, so that they can make an informed decision before we start work.
+When we complete our detailed design and assessment work we will send an invoice for the Connection Offer Expenses incurred.
+Our guide explains the process and our fees.

-We have a range of online tools and resources available on our website that can help you to perform your own upfront assessments before making an application.
+We have a range of online tools and resources available that can help you to perform your own upfront assessments and make more informed choices.

-For upfront advice and support before you making an application, you can book an appointment at one of our monthly connections surgeries here.
+For upfront support and advice before making an application, you can book an appointment at one of our monthly connections surgeries here.

 If you cancel your application during the five working day 'cooling off' period, you will not be charged.
-If you cancel after the cooling off period, you will be charged for the expenses we have incurred and advised of the amount in our letter confirming the cancellation.
+If you cancel after the cooling off period, you will be charged for the Connection Offer Expenses we have incurred in and advise you of the fees in our letter confirming the cancellation.
 A separate invoice will be issued.

 Customers will be charged Connection Offer Expenses for each new application that they make.
-Where customers require multiple options for the same site, we will be happy to provide a budget estimate for up to three different options.
-Our guide explains the process and sets out our fees.
+Where customers require multiple options for the same site, we will provide a budget estimate for up to three different options.
+Our guide explains our approach, process and fees.

 Our Connection Offer Expenses reflect the reasonable costs we incur when completing the design and assessment work required to produce an offer.
 If an application is exactly the same as one we have received and quoted for previously, customers will only be required to pay 75% of the fee.